 Desperate times make for ruthless men as loves and lives are threatened, but, Miranda and Ben know that their world cannot go to hell, not by any means…

-Nicole Hadaway is most definitely a Woman In Horror!
+Nicole Hadaway is absolutely a Woman In Horror!